astropy/astropy/docs/io/votable/index.rst

 .. note::

   By default, ``to_table`` will use the ``ID`` attribute from the files to create the column names for the `~astropy.table.Table` object.
 However, it may be that you want to use the ``name`` attributes instead.
 For this, set the ``use_names_over_ids`` keyword to `True`.
-Note that since field ``names`` are not guaranteed to be unique in the VOTable specification, but column names are required to be unique in Numpy structured arrays (and thus `astropy.table.Table` objects), the names may be renamed by appending numbers to the end in some cases.
+Note that since field ``names`` are not guaranteed to be unique in the VOTable specification, but column names are required to be unique in ``numpy`` structured arrays (and thus `astropy.table.Table` objects), the names may be renamed by appending numbers to the end in some cases.

-Performance considerations
+Performance Considerations
 --------------------------

 File reads will be moderately faster if the ``TABLE`` element includes an nrows_ attribute.
 If the number of rows is not specified, the record array must be resized repeatedly during load.

 .. _nrows: http://www.ivoa.net/documents/REC/VOTable/VOTable-20040811.html#ToC10